Supermarine Spitfire (late Merlin-powered variants): Spitfire Floatplanes (types 355 and 359)

 Other changes included external lifting points forward of and behind the cockpit and a spin-recovery parachute with a rudder balance-horn guard.
 The Spitfire floatplane was first flown on 12 October 1942 by Jeffrey Quill.
 Soon afterwards the Vokes filter was replaced by an Aero-Vee filter, similar to that on later Merlin 61 series aircraft, which was extended to prevent water entry, and full Mk Vb armament was installed.
 Two more Vbs EP751 and EP754 were converted by Folland and all three floatplanes were transported to Egypt, arriving in October 1943.
 At the time it was thought that the floatplanes could operate from concealed bases in the Dodecanese Islands, disrupting supply lines to German outposts in the area which relied on resupply by transport aircraft.
 This scheme came to naught when a large number of German troops, backed by the Luftwaffe, took over the British held islands of Kos and Leros.
 No other role could be found for the floatplane Spitfires, which languished in Egypt, operating from the Great Bitter Lake.
 Specifications for the Vb based floatplane included a maximum speed of 324 mi/h at 19,500 ft (521 km/h at 5,943 m), a maximum rate of climb of 2,450 ft/min at 15,500 ft (12.45 m/s at 4,724 m) and an estimated service ceiling of 33,400 ft (10,180 m).

 In the spring of 1944, with the prospect of use in the Pacific Theatre, a Spitfire IX MJ892 was converted to a floatplane.
 This used the same components as the earlier Mk Vb conversions.
 Jeffrey Quill wrote:

 The Spitfire IX on floats was faster than the standard Hurricane.
-Its handling on the water was extremely good and its only unusual feature was a tendency to "tramp" from side to side on the floats, or to "waddle" a bit when at high speed in the plane.
+Its handling on the water was extremely good and its only unusual feature was a tendency to "tramp" from side to side on the floats, or to "waddle" a bit when the floats were planing at high speed.

 Soon after testing started the idea of using floatplane fighters was dropped and MJ982 was converted back to a landplane.